-Every business needs to define its target demographic.
-This process is made simple with resources like HubSpot’s Make My Persona tool to personify your target market.
-When defining your buyer persona, ask yourself two primary questions for door-to-door sales: Who is my ideal customer, and where are they located?
+Every business needs to define its target demographic by taking the time to research and create a customer profile to visualize the customer you’re targeting.
+Use that profile to then define your buyer persona, by asking yourself two primary questions for door-to-door sales: Who is my ideal customer, and where are they located?
 The factors you consider in a door-to-door sales situation will also differ depending on whether you’re in B2B or B2C sales.

 Your product or service will determine what kind of business you target, and with whom you need to meet in order to close a sale.
 So, take a look at your product and consider these questions when deciding if a business is in your market:

 These questions will help you narrow down your target business and figure out where and when to find them.
 Now, there is always the chance that your target businesses aren’t located near each other or don’t have decision makers onsite, and that may mean that your use case could benefit more from cold calling, cold emailing, or another sales prospecting strategy.

 Similar to B2B, your product will dictate your target audience.
 The questions you’ll need to ask here are a little different, and they have more to do with the type of homes you’ll visit and their location.
 These are some examples that may help you narrow things down: